ambaradan/vale-at-rocky/README.md

 ## Initializing and updates using `vale sync`

+> [NOTE]
-**NOTE:** These next commands assume the creation of the `.vale.ini` file in the root of your home folder.
+> These next commands assume the creation of the `.vale.ini` file in the root of your home folder.
 The styles path should be adjusted to match your styles path.
 To do this, replace the `<nvim_name_config>` with what matches your setup.

 The `vale sync` command creates the styles folder initially, and keeps all styles updated on your system when used periodically.
 In *NvChad*, the `vale` binary exists in: